RENCI/ctmd-dashboard/README.md

 $ pg_dump duketic > duketic.sql
 ```

-That command will put the dumped data into the `/var/lib/pgdata` directory.
-Copy that file into this project's `db/` directory.
+That command will put the dumped data into the `/var/lib/pgsql` directory.
+Copy that file into this project's `db` directory.

 ```bash
 /cloned/repo/db/ $ scp username@pmd-host:/path/to/duketic.sql .